amedeedaboville/tsplib-rs/README.md

 Project Structure
 ---
-The intent is for this to be a library crate.
+This is a library crate.
-`main.rs` contains a rudimentary and broken TSP solver.
-This will be cleaned up soon.

 `lib.rs` contains the data types and parsing functionality.